 The below questions are ones frequently received from students.
 Please click on the question to expand the answer and read more.

 The application and the fee should be filled out and submitted on-line here.
 All required documents (see website for the list) must be scanned and submitted online.
 No hard copies are accepted.
 Please request to have your GRE, and TOEFL test scores sent to the University of Illinois.
-No supporting application materials should be sent to the Office of Admissions and Records or to our office.
+No supporting application materials should be sent via e-mail or regular mail to the Department of Economics OR Office of Admissions and Records or to our office.

 Yes, if you are applicable.
 Check to see if you qualify for a fee waiver.
 Otherwise, the application fee is paid directly to the University and not to the Department.
 Visit the Graduate College Website for information on the current fee costs.